Port Melbourne Congregation

 Book Group meets fortnightly, working through books by various theologians.

 Messy Church is a relaxed service for families to explore faith together through craft, games, stories, music and sharing food.
 See our Facebook page for dates.

 Fellowship and activities

 We enjoy getting to know each other through various activities such as regular brunches, talks, special morning teas, family camps and working together in our community garden.

-During Advent we have special after school activities for families of children kindergarten and primary school and a community Carols by Candlelight.
+During Advent we have a community Carols by Candlelight.

-Playgroup for 0-5 year olds runs every Friday morning (10am - 12 noon) during school terms in the kindergarten next to the church.
+Playgroup for children 0-5 year old and their parents or carers runs every Wednesday morning during school terms in the church hall.